crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet-azure-1click.md

 journalctl -u chain-abci.service -f
 ```

-Once the tendermint syncs to the latest block, you can set up follow [this](./thaler-testnet.md#step-4-b-6-send-a-council-node-join-request-transaction) to perform a `node-join` transaction and join the network.
+Once the tendermint syncs to the latest block, you can follow the instructions below to perform a `node-join` transaction and join the network.

 ::: details Joining the network as a Council node

-In the following example, we will use the client-cli, a command-line tool to perform the address creation and join as a council node, which is located in the directory `release_binary`:
+In the following example, we will use the `client-cli`, a command-line tool to perform the address creation and join as a council node, which is located in the directory `release_binary`:

 ```bash
 $ cd /chain/release_binary